Industrial property lease: workshop, warehouse or factory

 About this document

-This industrial lease has been designed to maximise the capital value of the let property and to provide acceptable security to a financial institution.
-As drawn, the interest of the landlord always comes first.
+It has been designed to maximise the capital value of the let property and to provide acceptable security to a bank or another lender.
+The interest of the landlord always comes first.

 There is no provision for service charge recovery in this document.
-If you need this, perhaps because the unit shares services with others forming a small business park, see Commercial property lease: unit on industrial estate or business park.
+If you need this, perhaps because the unit shares services with others forming a small business park, see this lease.

-If the property will be used as offices, Commercial property lease: office building may be more appropriate.
+If the property will be used as offices, our lease for an office building may be more appropriate.

-If the property is mainly land, with plant or buildings, Land lease: business use, with or without plant or buildings may be more appropriate.
+If the property is mainly land, with plant or buildings, a lease for land may be more appropriate.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.